ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 This document specifies instance-related messages to be used in conjunction with the Semantic Definition Format (SDF) for Data and Interactions of Things (draft-ietf-asdf-sdf).
 Split into four "archetypes", instance-related messages are always governed by SDF models, strictly separating instance and class information.
-Lastly, context information plays a crucial role both for lifecycle management and actual device interaction.
+*Context* information plays a crucial role both for lifecycle management and actual device interaction.

 [^status]